oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * directionality:
     * Entities that recieve but do not support directionality MUST NOT reply with 200 OK and SHOULD return a 501 error code.
     * If absent, then the Command MUST apply to both.
-* drop_process:  If absent or not explicitly set, then the actuator MUST NOT send any notification to the source of the packet
+* drop_process:  If absent or not explicitly set, then the Actuator MUST NOT send any notification to the source of the packet
 * running:  If absent or not explicitly set, then the value is FALSE and any changes are persistent.

 ### 2.1.4 Actuator Specifiers
-An ACTUATOR is the entity that provides the functionality and performs the action.
+An ACTUATOR is the entity that provides the functionality and performs the Action.
 The ACTUATOR executes the ACTION on the TARGET.
-In the context of this profile, the actuator is the SLPF and the presence of one or more specifiers further refine which actuator(s) shall execute the action.
+In the context of this profile, the Actuator is the SLPF and the presence of one or more specifiers further refine which Actuator(s) shall execute the Action.

-Table 2.1.4-1 lists the specifiers that are applicable to the SPLF actuator.
+Table 2.1.4-1 lists the specifiers that are applicable to the SPLF Actuator.
 [Annex C](#annex-c-sample-commands) provides sample Commands with the use of specifiers.

-The actuator specifiers defined in this document are referenced under the slpf namespace.
+The Actuator specifiers defined in this document are referenced under the slpf namespace.

 **Table 2.1.4-1.
 SLPF Specifiers**